giordano-lucas/exchange-price-propagation/index.md

 ## Impact of liquidity

 In the previous section we found out that distance is not the only factor dring lag durations.
 In this section we investigate a new factor candidate, namely: `liquidity`.
 It seems likely that the price propagation is slower when the period between transactions is big.
 Imagine comparing The `NYSE` with a much smaller exchange where shell shares are only exchanged once an hour.
-To illustrate this factor, we first compute the daily median of `period` between trades for each exchange.The obtained time series evolve as follows:
+To illustrate this factor, we first compute the daily median of `period` between trades for each exchange.
+The obtained time series evolves as follows:

-{% include_relative figures/plotly/daily_mean_prices_trade.html %}
+{% include_relative figures/plotly/liquidity_evolution.html %}

 The daily median of the period between trades decays over time, meaning that the stock (`Shell`) is more and more traded.
 However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.